*** Updated April 2018 ***

 Where To Stay

 We typically stay in Waikiki as it is central and offers everything a first timer to Hawaii could want.
-We have stayed in many hotels over the years and love the Hilton Hawaiian Village and the Sheraton Waikiki but our budget doesn’t always stretch that far.
-When funds are tight we have stayed at the Ilikai and the Shoreline both of which are clean and comfortable without all the bells and whistles, but this trip we are trying something new.
+We have stayed in many hotels over the years and love the Hilton Hawaiian Village and the Sheraton Waikiki, but our budget doesn’t always stretch that far.
+When funds are tight we have stayed at the Ilikai and the Shoreline both of which are clean and comfortable without all the bells and whistles.
 We tend to walk everywhere so location is a key consideration for us.
 We prefer to be close to the beach and between the Waikiki strip and Ala Moana shopping centre, both of which we frequent.
-Check Expedia, Agoda and Hotels Combined to make a short list then head to Trip Advisor to see what other travelers are saying.
-Once you have decided and found the best price online approach the hotel direct and see if they can do any better.
-It never hurts to ask and the worst that can happen is they will say no!
+I tend to book through Agoda and always wait for a special.

 What To Take